 There are two main options for creating a new website and they have different costs.

-Browse the internet and you’ll find numerous companies offering website templates such as those based on WordPress, Joomla and HTML.
-Some will also offer templates which are responsive and modify themselves depending on whether the viewer is using a desktop computer or mobile device.
+Browse the internet and you’ll find numerous companies offering website templates such as those based on WordPress, Joomla and ThemeForest.
+Some will also offer templates that are responsive and modify themselves depending on whether the viewer is using a desktop computer or mobile device.

 At first glance, the prices are attractive and the fact that the providers boast you don’t need a professional web designer to implement them sounds very attractive if your company doesn’t have any IT support.
-However be aware of the pro’s and con’s before you commit:
+However, there are a few important details to be aware of so we outlined the main pro’s and con’s before you commit below.

 Costs vary from template supplier to supplier.
 But don’t think you’ll be getting something for nothing.
 Here’s an example of costs.